-Cancer Education Grants (R25s) provide support for educational activities including the development and implementation of activities that complement and/or enhance the training of predoctoral or postdoctoral candidates to meet the Nation's biomedical, behavioral, and clinical research needs.
-The NCI Cancer Education Grants Program (CEGP) is an institutional grant program aimed at developing and sustaining innovative educational curriculum-driven and research laboratory exposure approaches to train predoctoral and postdoctoral candidates in cancer research settings that are highly interdisciplinary and collaborative and address the cause, diagnosis, prevention, treatment, rehabilitation, or the continuing care of cancer patients and the families of cancer patients.
-The CEGP awards (R25s) address a need that is not fulfilled adequately by any other grant mechanism available at the NIH.
+Cancer Education Grants (R25s) support the development and implementation of programs related to education, information provision, training, technical assistance, coordination, or evaluation.
+The NCI supports two distinct Cancer Education programs: the Cancer Education and Career Development Program, and the Cancer Education Grant Program (CEGP).
+The NCI Cancer Education and Career Development Program (R25T) is an institutional grant program that supports the development and implementation of curriculum-dependent programs to train predoctoral and postdoctoral candidates in cancer research settings that are highly interdisciplinary and collaborative.
+The NCI CEGP is a flexible, curriculum-driven program aimed at developing and sustaining innovative educational approaches that ultimately will reduce cancer incidence, mortality, and morbidity.
+The program also focuses on improving the quality of life for cancer patients.
+The CEGP awards (R25Es) address a need that is not fulfilled adequately by any other grant mechanism available at the NIH.
 These awards are dedicated to areas of particular concern by the NCI.